Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 Physiotherapy treatment of the affected shoulder is important for the first six weeks after surgery.
 During this time, the shoulder is additionally moved passively using a CPM (continuous passive motion) chair.

-With early diagnosis and consistent follow-up treatment, the chances of recovery are very good – many patients fully regain their shoulder function after rotator cuff repair .
+With early diagnosis and consistent follow-up treatment, the chances of recovery are very good – many patients fully regain their shoulder function after rotator cuff reconstruction .
 Patients typically report that the stabbing pain they previously experienced was quickly relieved.
 In most cases, pain medication can be discontinued a few weeks after surgery.

 Conclusion: Early therapy pays off